-This course is designed to provide an opportunity for the student to continue specific culinary learning experiences in a professional setting.
-This is accomplished through employment (paid or unpaid) in a commercial foodservice operation.
-Students will be required to complete specific worksite duties, including interaction with customers, food preparation, cleaning, and other tasks typical in a commercial foodservice operation.
+This course is designed to provide an opportunity for the student to continue specific culinary learning experiences in a professional setting beyond career experiences gained in WEXP 193DD.
+This is accomplished through employment (paid or unpaid) in a commercial food service operation.
+Students will be required to complete specific worksite duties, including customer interaction, food preparation, cleaning, and other tasks typical in a commercial food service operation.
 Students may earn a maximum of four units per semester.
-Students must work 75 hours for each unit if paid or 60 hours for each unit if volunteering.
+Students must work 75 hours per unit if paid or 60 hours for each unit if volunteering.
 Worksite Placement is arranged with the instructor.

 Prerequisites: WEXP 193DD and NUTR 107 or equivalent knowledge and/ or skills as determined by departmental assessment.